SGSVertigo/vertigo-instructions/Vertigo_in_the_classroom.md

 This graph can be used to determine the time-period of the pendulum.

 For very accurate readings, the cursor icon

 ![](cursor.jpg)

-Can be used to allow pupils to find x/y values within 2 decimal places.
+will allow pupils to find x/y values within 2 decimal places.

 The time period for the pendulum above is

  ![](Pendulum_graph4.jpg)

 11.85s – 7.17s = 4.68 seconds for 3 full oscillations

-Time Period = 4.68seconds/ 3
-= 1.56 seconds
+Time Period = 4.68seconds/ 3    = 1.56 seconds

-This gives a frequency of
+Giving a frequency of 0.64 Hz
-0.64 Hz

 This corresponds to a length of 60cm -which was exactly the length used.

-Intermediate
+## Intermediate

 In addition to investigating the Time period of the pendulum, its movement in the North and or East directions can be analysed.

 The following script can be used to produce a graph of displacement, Velocity and acceleration.

 The script contains similar prompts as in the beginner exercise.

+As before, in matlab open the file Pendulum_lesson2

 The final graph produced looks as follows

  ![](Pendulum_graph5.jpg)

 Clearly the point of interest in this example is to investigate the relationship between amplitude and Time Period.
 Below is a graph from a second data set taken with the same pendulum but with a much-reduced amplitude.
 The isochronous nature of pendulums can be a conceptual hurdle and some pupils find this difficult to overcome – it is very visible here.

 ![](Pendulum_graph6.jpg)

-Advanced
+## Advanced

 The final analysis is suitable for G&T students in years 11 or above.
 It involves understanding the moving of data from the time domain into the frequency domain.

 The analysis should be used as an extension to the intermediate exercise and not as a stand-alone activity.

-The script required is here.
+The script required is Pendulum_lesson3.
 Data should already have been loaded into Matlab with the previous scripts already complete.

-(A cautionary note – this analysis gives a far more accurate output if the data is recorded over a much longer time frame.
+(Note – this analysis gives a more accurate output if the data is recorded over a longer time frame.
 Leaving the pendulum to oscillate for over a minute would be ideal)

 Notice, here, the peak amplitude occurs at a frequency of approximately 0.64 Hz which was the calculated frequency from earlier examples.

 ![](Pendulum_graph7.jpg)

 It is also interesting to note that whilst the pendulum will oscillate in the expected plane, it will also oscillate as a torsional pendulum.
 These frequencies often show themselves in the Fourier Transform.
 It may be an area worth investigating.